NETSERV-UAH/eHDDP/README.md

 GitHub, or by contacting us directly.

 # License
-HDDP Switch is released under the GPLv3 license.
+eHDDP Switch is released under the GPLv3 license.

-This file is part of the HDDP Switch distribution (https://github.com/gistnetserv-uah/HDDP).
+This file is part of the HDDP Switch distribution (https://github.com/gistnetserv-uah/eHDDP).
 Copyright (c) 2020.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by  the Free Software Foundation, version 3.